brucou/cycle-state-machine-demo/README.md

   - answer to a motivational question specific to the opportunity
   - a non-empty set of teams that the volunteer want to join
   - for any selected team, a non-empty answer to a motivational question specific to the team

-2. the user will be able to start filling in an application, interrupt the application, and resume it at a later point in the stage where it stopped
+2. The user will be able to start filling in an application, interrupt the application, and resume it at a later point in the stage where it stopped

-3. the user can review its application before applying, and modify it
+3. The user can review its application before applying, and modify it

-4. to avoid having to reenter information, previously entered information should be kept
+4. To avoid having to reenter information, previously entered information should be kept

-5. in case of contradiction of the previous rules with the user flow, the previous rules win
+5. In case of contradiction of the previous rules with the user flow, the previous rules win

 ## Modelizing the user flow with an extended state machine
 On the first iteration, the provided wireframes are refined into a workable state machine, which